dpneumo/Vagrant_Rails_PG/README.txt

 5. My immediate purpose for this setup is to create an environment that I can use to teach myself EmberJS. (http://emberjs.com/)

+6. I have told git in .gitattributes that files matching *.sh are to be cloned with LF End of Line markers.
+They are scripts that are to be executed in a linux environment.
+This should solve an unpleasant problem caused by the default git behavior that forced text files to have Windows style EOL markers, CRLF.
+These would not execute correctly in the linux vm.

+7. Vagrant executes shell scripts by copying them to a temporary folder on the VM.
+By default these execute with root privileges.
+The call to "config.vm.provision :shell" must be qualified with ", privileged: false" to run as the vagrant user.
+Environment variables set within the "config.vm.provision" call are cleared when that command completes.